MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

    ![Azure Data Lake Analytics - New job](../graph/media/samples-azure-data-lake-hindex/new-job.png "Azure Data Lake Analytics - New job")

-1. Copy code in samples/CreateFunctions.usql under the MAG release and paste into the code block.
+1. Copy the code contained in samples/CreateFunctions.usql under the MAG release and paste it into the script window.

 1. Provide a **Job name** and select **Submit**.